-Though seemingly inconsequential, these words, spoken by a homeless man to a student from Southwestern Baptist Theological Seminary, initiated an encounter between the homeless man and the Gospel of Jesus Christ.
+Though seemingly inconsequential, these words, spoken by a homeless man to a student from The Southwestern Baptist Theological Seminary, initiated an encounter between the homeless man and the Gospel of Jesus Christ.

-In Birmingham, Ala., for the Southern Baptist Convention’s annual Crossover evangelism effort, June 3-7, master’s student Ricardo Devine was traveling through a narrow alley when he passed by the homeless man.
+In Birmingham, Alabama, for the Southern Baptist Convention’s annual Crossover evangelism effort, June 3-7, master’s student Ricardo Devine was traveling through a narrow alley when he passed by the homeless man.
 Devine extended him a standard greeting, asking how he was doing that day.
 The man said he was doing well and then added, “Have a blessed day.”

 Though Devine had intended to keep moving, the homeless man’s use of the word “blessed” gave him pause; he realized this would be a good opportunity to share the Gospel.

 Devine thanked the man for his kind words, noting that one does not hear such words often.
 He then inquired about the man’s spiritual beliefs.

 “Oh, I’m saved,” the homeless man replied.
 Devine played dumb.
 “From what?” he asked.

 “Well, you know, it’s been tough,” the homeless man said.
 “A lot of people look at me and they don’t want to talk to me.”